niolabs/docs/docs/pubkeeper/README.md

 Pubkeeper simplifies security because Pubkeeper clients encrypt the data before it is published.
 The encrypted signal is sent over the network and isn’t decrypted until it reaches its final destination.
 This is known as end-to-end encryption.
 You can configure your Pubkeeper encryption keys and certificates in your instance’s configuration file.

 ---
-## Use nio-Managed Cloud Pubkeeper
+## Use nio-managed cloud Pubkeeper

 <img src="/img/pubkeeper-edit-modal.png" style="width:275px; margin: 5px 0 0 15px; float:right; border: 1px solid #ccc; border-radius: 6px;" />
 When you create a system in the nio System Designer, by default, a Pubkeeper server is spun up in the cloud.
 You can override this behavior by selecting something other than “auto” in the “advanced” section of the **create system** dialog.
 You can see the configuration of the cloud Pubkeeper server if you select a system then click the **edit** icon in the contextual toolbar.